-- 2.1 Harassment is unwanted, uninvited and unwarranted conduct or behaviour which has the purpose, or the effect, of intimidating, humiliating, degrading, being offensive to or distressing the recipient(s).
-It may be related to age, sex, marital status, race, colour, nationality, ethnic origin, disability, religion or belief, sexual orientation or any personal characteristic of the individual and may be persistent or a single incident.
+2.1 Harassment is unwanted, uninvited and unwarranted conduct or behaviour which has the purpose, or the effect, of intimidating, humiliating, degrading, being offensive to or distressing the recipient(s).
+It may be related to age, sex, marriage & civil partnership, race, disability, religion or belief, gender reassignment, sexual orientation, pregnancy & maternity or any personal characteristic of the individual and may be persistent or a single incident.
 Harassment may constitute unlawful discrimination.
-If sufficiently serious, intentional harassment can be a criminal offence. - 2.2 For illustration, examples of harassment may include: conduct (ranging from lewd, suggestive or over familiar behaviour to serious assault); unwelcome sexual advances; promises made in exchange for sexual favours; offensive remarks, gossip, insensitive jokes or pranks; obscene gestures or language; spreading malicious rumours or insulting someone; the display or electronic transmission of offensive material, pictures or graffiti; speculation about a person's sexuality; isolation or exclusion from social activities. - 2.3 Bullying is the abuse or misuse of power through means intended to undermine, humiliate, demean, denigrate or injure the recipient.
+If sufficiently serious, intentional harassment can be a criminal offence.

+- 2.2 For illustration, examples of harassment may include: conduct (ranging from lewd, suggestive or over familiar behaviour to serious assault); unwelcome sexual advances; promises made in exchange for sexual favours; offensive remarks, gossip, insensitive jokes or pranks; obscene gestures or language; spreading malicious rumours or insulting someone; the display or electronic transmission of offensive material, pictures or graffiti; speculation about a person's sexuality; isolation or exclusion from social activities. - 2.3 Bullying is the abuse or misuse of power through means intended to undermine, humiliate, demean, denigrate or injure the recipient.
 It often takes the form of aggressive, offensive, intimidating, malicious or insulting behaviour.
-Bullying whether obvious or insidious is unacceptable. - 2.4 Examples of bullying may include: public reprimand, ridicule, sarcasm or humiliation; verbal or physical intimidation which undermines a person's confidence or competence; unnecessary or unreasonable shouting; repeated or constant unreasonable criticism; making threats about job security or expulsion; ostracism. - 2.5 Managers and those with responsibility for the academic requirements of a programme of study are required to monitor the performance of staff and students respectively.
-It should be noted that legitimate actions, associated with delegating work or actions for addressing poor performance, will not in themselves constitute bullying provided that they are carried out in a reasonable manner and are justified by the professional relationship. - 2.6 Some forms of unacceptable behaviour, such as victimisation or harassment, are unlawful.
-A summary of the relevant legislation is set out in Appendix A.
+Bullying whether obvious or insidious is unacceptable. - 2.4 Examples of bullying may include: public reprimand, ridicule, sarcasm or humiliation; verbal or physical intimidation which undermines a person's confidence or competence; unnecessary or unreasonable shouting; repeated or constant unreasonable criticism; making threats about job security or expulsion; ostracism. - 2.5 Managers and those with responsibility for the academic requirements of a programme of study are required to monitor the performance of employees and students respectively.
+It should be noted that legitimate actions, associated with delegating work or actions for addressing poor performance, will not in themselves constitute bullying provided that they are carried out in a reasonable manner and are justified by the professional relationship.

-3. GENERAL PRINCIPLES
+3 GENERAL PRINCIPLES